GhostCloak/BiosVision/README.md

 - 1.0 - Initial Release

 ## Getting Started

+First you need to download the theme.
+I currently recommend against getting it directly from GitHub as I'm still working on a better compiling process.
+Until then, you can get it pay-what-you-want from the [BiosVision](http://biosvision.ghostcloak.com/) Website.

+TODO: Compile Docs

+## Key Configuration Options

 - About & Contact Pages: Ghost does not yet offer official support for pages however you can add a post and set the post date in the past to 'hide' it.
 Then you can simply add the links to your sidebar in the `BiosVision/partials/sidebar.hbs` file.
 - Author Profile: You will want to fill this in along with a photo as it is displayed in the footer of each post.
 100x100 works well for the photo.